lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 No MAC_3 or signature is needed, as the AEAD tag guarantees both integrity and authenticity in this symmetric setting.

-## Message 4
+## Message 4 {#message-4}

 Message 4 is formatted and processed as specified in {{Section 5.5 of RFC9528}}.

 After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (key confirmation) and that no other party can derive the key.

-The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or some other fourth message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.
+The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4, or some other fourth message from the Responder protected with an exported application key such as an OSCORE message, and the application has authenticated the Responder.

 Compared to {{RFC9528}}, a fourth message does not only provide key confirmation but also Responder authentication.
 For mutual authentication a fourth message is mandatory.